 However, bringing in a new employee with zero in-person interaction poses a unique set of challenges.
 In this post, we’ll explore some of the biggest, along with tips for overcoming them to deliver an engaging and thorough virtual onboarding experience.

-More than 90% of remote employees surveyed encountered some issue with IT during virtual onboarding.
+More than 90 percent of remote employees surveyed encountered some issue with IT during virtual onboarding.
 Without the right equipment and access, a new hire’s first days on the job can be disheartening — not to mention a waste of time for both the employee and the organization.

 It’s relatively straightforward to establish in-house employees with tools.
-You likely outfit your office with computers, desks, chairs, a business phone and number, and the like.
+You likely outfit your office with computers, desks, chairs, a natural air freshener, a business phone and number and the like.
 In addition, you have a stocked closet for stationery.
 And if your new hire has trouble with any equipment or software, support — whether from the IT department or a peer — is easily accessible.